ryanbmarx/lake-michigan-water-stories/README.md

 - 5: Just like #2, except the first image is 75% width, the other is 25%.
 - 6: Just like #2, except the first image is 25% width, the other is 75%.

+If you wish to show a single caption for the whole design at the bottom, then enter a caption and credit fot the override caption.
+This will automatically set `display_credit` and `display_caption` to `False`.
+BEWARE: This code has not (yet) been tested with the gallery option.

 AML Example:

     type: photo_arr